Punderthings/fossfoundation/roadmap.md

 ## Version 0.1 plans

-Overview homepage - what is this project.
+- Overview homepage - what is this project.
-Resources page - point to the key resources already out there about governance, sustainability, and other non-technical open source concepts.
+- Resources page - point to the key resources already out there about governance, sustainability, and other non-technical open source concepts.
-`/listing/` directory - a friendly listing of all FOSS Foundations in our dataset, with simple categorization/sorting/search features.
+- `/listing/` directory - a friendly listing of all FOSS Foundations in our dataset, with simple categorization/sorting/search features.
-`/data/` directory - metadata about foundations, as YAML/JSON files, one per foundation, like: fsf.yaml More?
+- `/data/` directory - metadata about foundations, as YAML/JSON files, one per foundation, like: fsf.yaml
+- Basic build/lint tooling
+- Provide auto-build of alternate formats (like .csv out of .yaml)

-# Tasks
+## Tasks

 - [ ] Organize homepage & sketch nav structure
 - [ ] Resources page